Building care infrastructure and economic equity

 Developing equitable & accessible government systems

-While the Federal Equal Rights Amendment has technically been ratified, disputes over a congressional deadline have prevented it from being recognized as the 28th Amendment.
-How do you see your role in Congress with regard to the ERA?
+While the federal Equal Rights Amendment has technically been ratified, disputes over a congressional deadline have prevented it from being recognized as the 28th Amendment.
+How would you see your role in Congress with regard to the ERA?

 “I voted repeatedly at the state level to add the ERA to our state constitution.
 I don't mean to be flippant, but this is pretty much a no-brainer.
 Well, it should be a no-brainer for most people.
 I can't imagine a world where we don't recognize that.
 So I would support a federal ERA, I would support the enforcement of gender equity standards in all federal programs.
 I think that in terms of economic justice, I think expansion of healthcare will be extremely important, as well as raising wages.
 We haven't raised the minimum wage in this country for decades.
 The minimum wage needs to be raised significantly, nationwide.
 To help women and men, but as you said, many of these lower-paying jobs are held by women, and the people that will benefit from these kind of increases will be mostly women.”